AdobeDocs/commerce-marketplace/src/pages/guides/sellers/compatibility/obsolete-extensions/index.md

 ---
-group: marketplace-sellers
-title: Obsolete Extensions
+title: Obsolete extensions
 ---

+# Obsolete extensions

 As the {{ site.data.var.ce }} and {{ site.data.var.ee }} technology moves forward, release lines get marked as End of Life (EOL) and deprecated.